Bachelor Degree Course

 The following types of courses are offered:

-Lecture: The lecture serves as an introduction to the subject area and the systematic transfer of knowledge in the form of lectures.
+Lecture: The lecture serves as an introduction to the subject and the systematic knowledge transfer in the form of lectures.

-Exercise: In the exercise, the material of a subject area is deepened and explained using examples and practised independently by the students.
+Exercise: In the exercise, the subject matter is deepened and explained using examples and practised independently by the students.

-Seminars and project seminars: In seminars and project seminars, a sub-area of a subject area or several subjects is jointly developed, expanded and deepened by students and lecturers.
+Seminars and project seminars: In seminars and project seminars, a sub-area of a subject or several subjects is jointly developed, expanded and deepened by students and teaching staff.

 Practicals: Serve to deepen the knowledge imparted through experiments.

-Examinations take the form of written or oral examinations, rarely also in the context of seminars.
+Examinations take the form of written or oral examinations, rarely also as part of seminars.

-With the reaccreditation of the degree programmes in the 2018/2019 winter semester, only module examinations and no more course-related partial examinations are offered.
+With the reaccreditation of the study programmes in the winter semester 2018/2019, only module examinations and no more course-related partial examinations are offered.

 Written examinations: Written examinations are written examinations lasting up to four hours.